-Access to the Controller's personal data is limited to a few employees who have a work-related need to access the information and who work with operations and technical support.
-Other employees will only gain access to the Controller's data when actively approved by the Controller.
+Access to the Controller's Personal Data is limited to a few employees who have a work-related need to access the information and who work with operations and technical support.
+Other employees will only gain access to the Controller's Personal Data when actively approved by the Controller.

 Firewalls and antivirus